github/docs/content/code-security/secret-scanning/working-with-push-protection.md

 {% data reusables.secret-scanning.push-protection-multiple-branch-note %}

-In some cases, you may need to bypass the block on a secret. {% ifversion push-protection-delegated-bypass %} Whether or not you are able to bypass the block depends on the permissions that have been set for you by your repository adminstrator or organization owner.
+In some cases, you may need to bypass the block on a secret. {% ifversion push-protection-delegated-bypass %} Whether or not you are able to bypass the block depends on the permissions that have been set for you by your repository administrator or organization owner.

 You may be able to bypass the block by specifying a reason for allowing the push. {% endif %} For more information on how to bypass push protection and push a blocked secret, see "[Bypassing push protection when working with the command line](#bypassing-push-protection-when-working-with-the-command-line)."